 Students are exposed to the marketing functions as they specifically relate to the hospitality industries.
 Techniques such as direct sales, direct mail, telemarketing, advertising, public relations, promotion, market research, internal promotion, and merchandising are explored.
 Students will prepare a market plan that includes forecasting, budgeting, and yield management.
 Case studies examine lodging, food and beverage establishments, attractions, convention and visitor's bureaus, and convention centers.
-Prerequisites: HFT 2000 and MAR 3023
+Prerequisites: Sophomore standing